1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Sublease Agreement – Allows a subtenant to occupy all or a portion of a tenant’s leased space for a pre-determined duration.
-It should be noted that the landlord’s consent is usually required before subletting is permitted.
+Sublease Agreement – Allows a subtenant to rent all or a portion of a tenant’s leased property with the landlord’s consent.

 Download: PDF, Word (.docx), OpenDocument